fyne-io/fyne-cross/README.md

 fyne-cross is a simple tool to cross compile [Fyne](https://fyne.io) applications.

-It uses a [docker image](https://hub.docker.com/r/lucor/fyne-cross) built on top of the [golang-cross](https://hub.docker.com/r/dockercore/golang-cross/) image, that includes the MinGW compiler for windows, and an OSX SDK, along the Fyne requirements.
+It has been inspired by [xgo](https://github.com/karalabe/xgo) and uses a [docker image](https://hub.docker.com/r/lucor/fyne-cross) built on top of the [golang-cross](https://github.com/docker/golang-cross) image, that includes the MinGW compiler for windows, and an OSX SDK, along the Fyne requirements.

 Supported targets are:
-  -  windows/386
   -  darwin/amd64
   -  darwin/386
   -  linux/amd64
   -  linux/386
   -  windows/amd64
+  -  windows/386

 ## Installation